Vanniix/generateorderv2/README.md

    - Install the required `openpyxl` library using the command: `pip install openpyxl`.

 2. **Configuration**:
-   - Specify the `ROOT_DIRECTORY` within the script (default set as 'Content').
+   - Specify the `ROOT_DIRECTORY` within the script (default set as 'traits').
 This directory should host subdirectories, each symbolizing a different trait type, with individual files within these subfolders representing the traits.

 3. **Running the Script**:
    - Initiate the script by executing `python generateorder.py` in your terminal.